Peer knowledge exchange among civil society organizations

 Peer knowledge exchange is a powerful learning tool.
-This was demonstrated during the “2nd CSO Peer Knowledge Exchange Workshop” UNDP organized in Erbil from 25 to 27 February 2014.
-“I have learned as much from my Peer as from the external facilitators of the event” says Mr. Ali Jassim of the Iraqi Institute for Development, “looking back at our old work I know that I am now better equipped to make a case for my organization and deliver results for our community”.
+This was demonstrated during the Second CSO Peer Knowledge Exchange Workshop that UNDP organized in Erbil from 25 to 27 February 2014.
+“I have learned as much from my Peer as from the external facilitators of the event,” says Mr. Ali Jassim of the Iraqi Institute for Development.
+“Looking back at our old work I know that I am now better equipped to make a case for my organization and deliver results for our community.”

-CSOs, parliament representatives and NGO Directorate representatives (both representing the Federal level and the Kurdistan Regional level) were able to dialogue over a draft amendment to the current NGO Law that plans to include a provision for state budget grant funding.
-Representatives of Local Government also gave a good account of their perspective on relations with NGOs particularly for local service delivery.
+CSOs, parliament representatives and NGO Directorate representatives were able to dialogue over a draft amendment to the current NGO Law that plans to include a provision for grant funding by the state budget.
+Representatives of local governments also gave a good account of their perspective on relations with NGOs particularly for local service delivery.

 Ajial Association for Intelligence and Creation Development shared their work in spreading the Participatory Rapid Appraisal method, particularly to identify women’s needs.
 Their work had a positive side result where men came forward seeing that they had similar needs as women, notably regarding literacy in rural areas and were then able to benefit from this woman-led initiative.

 Internal organizational capacities of CSOs were also discussed.
 Salam Al Rafidain Organization shared an interesting experience where the UNDP grant they received led to an internal reflection process about human resources capacity gaps.
 To address this issue the CSO established and internal staff capacity development programme looking to address both qualitative and quantitative issues.
 Ultimately, the CSO feels is motivating their staff to work harder on their project to improve awareness on minority rights in Iraq.